sleepingkingstudios/rspec-sleeping_king_studios/README.md

     expect(instance).to be_kind_of [String, Symbol, nil]
     #=> passes iff instance is a String, a Symbol, or is nil

+#### respond\_to Matcher

+Now has additional chaining functionality to validate the number of arguments accepted by the method, and whether the method accepts a block argument.

+_Note:_ Not guaranteed to work with Ruby 2.0 keyword arguments.
+Caveat lector.

+**How To Use:**

+    expect(instance).to respond_to(:foo).with(2..3).arguments.and.a_block

+**Chaining:**
+* **a\_block:** No parameters.
+Verifies that the method accepts a block argument. _Important note:_ Does _not_ check whether the block is called or yielded.
+* **with:** Expects one Integer or Range argument.
+If an Integer, verifies that the method accepts that number of arguments; if a Range, verifies that the method accepts both the minimum and maximum number of arguments.

 ### Core

 #### construct Matcher

 Verifies that the actual object can be constructed using :new.
-Can take an optional number of arguments. _note:_ Not guaranteed to work with Ruby 2.0 keyword arguments.
+Can take an optional number of arguments.

+_Note:_ Not guaranteed to work with Ruby 2.0 keyword arguments.
 Caveat lector.

 **How To Use:**